 NDFU provides camp opportunities to young Farmers Union members each summer.
-More than 1,400 youth participate in cooperative-focused leadership camps annually.
-Camps are throughout the state at North Dakota campsites, so less travel is required for youth and their families.
-Check out the camp video!
+More than 1,000 youth participate in cooperative-focused leadership camps annually.
+Camps are held at two different sites, one near Elgin and the other near Dazey – check out the facilities.

 At North Dakota Farmers Union camps, attendees learn about the cooperative business model by organizing and operating their own store and selling snacks, beverages, and camp souvenirs.
 Campers are educated on real-life issues affecting their generation through hands-on lessons in: